Reimagining America’s Role and Ambitions in a New Middle East

 “I still believe that the heart of journalism must be original, fact-based reporting.
 And in the Trump era, journalists must operate at our fastest and most accurate and ethical rate ever.”— David Rohde

 As the Online News Director of NewYorker.com and as an on-air CNN Global Affairs analyst, David Rohde works at the crossroads of contemporary politics: the web, cable television, and Twitter.
 Since May 2017, he has helped lead a team to expand The New Yorker’s online news coverage in an effort to keep pace with Trump and his White House.
 Instead of trying to examine every tweet, false claim, and distortion by the administration, he’s directed broad, clear-eyed, daily and investigative stories that expose and analyze the big-picture pattern of what Trump is doing.
 He published the stories that brought down White House Communications Director Anthony Scaramucci and exposed a two-year criminal investigation of Donald Trump, Jr. and Ivanka Trump on fraud charges.
+His forthcoming book, In Deep, will offer a fact-based, non-partisan investigation addressing conspiracy theories on both the left and the right regarding the existence of a “Deep State”—the unseen influences that may (or may not) be underpinning the nation’s policies and government.

 “I have never seen a time in my own country where the line between fact and propaganda has been so blurred.
 And the anger on both sides of the political divide so deep.”— David Rohde